 History, tourist information, and nearby accommodation

-A magnificent late 17th century stately home, begun in 1692 on older foundations by William Blathwayte, Secretary of State to William III.
+Dyrham Park is a magnificent late 17th-century stately home, begun in 1692 on older foundations by William Blathwayte, Secretary of State to William III.
 Dyrham is an odd mix of French and Italianate styles with a large hall bestrewn with portraits.
 Wood panelling, a state bed, and an extensive collection of Dutch paintings and furnishings complete this classic English country house.

 But Blathwayte's career was in the ascendancy, and by 1698 he could afford to hire William Talman, assistant to Sir Christopher Wren, to design the east front.
 Talman's work is reminiscent of an Italian palace, with a rusticated lower floor supporting two further stories, and a piano nobile on the first floor.